-What Did Newton, Darwin, and Einstein Think About God?
+What Did Newton, Darwin, and Einstein Think about God's Existence?

 Science vs. Faith?

 A casual observer of the contemporary scene could well form the impression that people who base their worldview on the findings of science, and those who rely instead on some religious or spiritual belief about the ultimate nature of reality, tend to hold inherently incompatible views.
 Best sellers, such as Dawkin's The God Delusion, may lead to the conclusion that it is not possible to rationally hold both a belief in God—especially the God of Abrahamic religions—and a view of the world as defined by science.
 One of the two will have to be given up—and religion is the one to be abandoned—if one is to adopt a coherent, fact-based, and rational view of reality.

 Is this indeed the case?

 I did not propose to directly address such a complex issue here.
 Far more modestly, I chose instead to research the views of key scientists about the possible existence of a deity and its role in creation.
 Many names came to mind; space constraints led me to limit my choice to the three most influential scientists of the modern era: Isaac Newton, Charles Darwin, and Albert Einstein.
 Aside from their being universally known, these pivotal thinkers were also chosen because each of them instantiated a different view of the relationship between science and faith.

 Newton's achievements are arguably unrivaled in the world of science.
 He is regarded by many as the greatest scientist of all time.
 His contributions are legion.